 Apply the Extra Money to Achieving Your Goals

-Apply all of the money that you are making directly to the financial goal that you are working toward.
-This will help you to achieve the goal more quickly, and make the extra time you are spending worth the effort.
-Monitor your job carefully to make sure that you are not spending extra money to work this job.
+Apply all of the additional money you are making directly to the financial goal that you are working toward.
+It will help you to achieve the goal more quickly, and make the extra time you are spending worth the effort.

 All jobs are going to cost a bit extra to do (gas, taxes, and other small expenses), but once you subtract the costs of working, you should still be making a significant amount of money.
 If you are not making any progress on your goals after you take on the job, you will need to evaluate whether or not the job is worth it.

 If you take on a retail job, make sure you are not spending your entire paycheck at the store.
 A job at your favorite retail store might sound like fun, but if you end up spending extra because you see the new items all of the time, then it is not benefiting you.
 Similarly, if you see a sharp rise in your expenses because you are eating out more, then it might not make sense to keep working.

 Protect Your First Job

 You should be sure that your first job does not have any conflict of interest issues with your second job.
-This means that you should inform your manager that you are working a second job at the specific company.
+This means that you should inform your manager that you are working a second job at a specific company.